 Create conda package with conda-forge

-I already have a conda-forge feedstock.
-I want to release a new package version.
-How do I do that?
+⏩️ I already have a conda-forge feedstock.
+It is my first time making a new conda package version.

-Please skip to the How do I release a new version?
-I have the conda-forge feedstock section below.
+Please get started in How do I release a new version?
+I have the conda-forge feedstock.

 Here, you will learn how to release a conda package distributed through the conda-forge